BornToBeRoot/NETworkManager/docs/Documentation/01_Application/02_NetworkInterface.md

 {: .note }
 If you select this option, the [Use the following IP address](#use-the-following-ip-address) option will be disabled.

 ### Use the following IP address:

+Configure a static IP address for the selected network adapter.
+See [IPv4 address](#ipv4-address), [Subnetmask or CIDR](#subnetmask-or-cidr) and [Default-Gateway](#default-gateway) options below for more information.

 **Type:** `Boolean`

 **Default:** `Disabled`

+{: .note }
+If you select this option, the [Obtain an IP address automatically](#obtain-an-ip-address-automatically) option will be disabled.

 ### IPv4 address

+Static IPv4 address for the selected network adapter.

 **Type:** `String`